ecnu-sa-labs/ecnu-sa-labs/lab_manual/lab1.md

 It is the contents of these files that AFL used as the input to the test program when it encountered a crash.

-Upon examining CSA's outputs, if a `core.DivideZero` warning emerges, it indicates that CSA has detected a division by zero error for that particular test case.
+Upon examining CSA's outputs, if a `core.DivideZero` warning emerges, it indicates that CSA has detected a division by zero error.

 For example: